Tatikoma/qr-code/README.md

  ## Installation

  Install using **composer**:
- It's mirror created because original repository in unavailable.
+ It's mirror created because original repository is unavailable.
 Your can use it at your own risk.
 To make installation works your should add next code to composer.json:
 ```json
   "repositories": [
     {